siart89/v.2.0.server_fusion_shop/README.md

 `npm install`

 Before start the project you have to install _PostgresSQL_ to your local machine and create a data base.
-Then open the config file for development mode `./config/development.json` and set configurations of your data base.
+Then open the config file for development mode `./config/config.js` and set configurations of your data base.

-"dbConfig": {
+{

     "username": "DBUserName",